bluehalo/graphql-fhir/README.md

 ### Short term goals:

-- Authentication Initializers and passport support
+- [ ] Authentication Initializers and passport support
-- Better documentation on setup and configurations
+- [ ] Better documentation on setup and configurations
-- Change return format for ResourceList queries to a FHIR Bundle instead of a GraphQLList
+- [x] Change return format for ResourceList queries to a FHIR Bundle instead of a GraphQLList
-- Implementation guides and demos
+- [ ] Implementation guides and demos
-- Support for more resources
+- [ ] Support for more resources
-	- Starting with support for the USCore resources, but we will eventually be able to include any resource we would like.
+	- [ ] Starting with support for the USCore resources, but we will eventually be able to include any resource we would like.
-- Support for more versions
+- [ ] Support for more versions
-	- DSTU2 is coming soon.
+	- [x] DSTU2 (1.0.2) is coming soon.
 We are updating our generator which will generate all the necessary schemas, parameters, scalars, input types, and GraphQL code.
+	- [x] STU3 (3.0.1).
-	- STU3 and R4 are also coming soon.
+	- [ ] R4

 ### Long term goals: